 A welcome email is an automated message sent to new subscribers or customers to welcome them and provide any interesting content or necessary information to set them up for success.

-You should take note of the last part of that definition — welcome emails are more than just a welcome message to say thanks for signing up.
-They’re also an opportunity to help customers and subscribers get the most from your business at the outset of your relationship.
+Take note of the last part of that definition – welcome emails are more than just a welcome message to say thanks for signing up.
+They’re also an opportunity to help customers and subscribers get the most from your business from the very start.

 Unless you are a well-known brand, you can use the welcome message to introduce your business to new subscribers.